-- 1. Student organizations wishing to register with the Texas Tech University Health Sciences Center at El Paso must file an application with the Office of Student Services.
-The purposes and activities of the organization shall be lawful and not in conflict with regulations published by the Texas Tech University Health Sciences Center at El Paso. - 2.
+- 1. Student organizations wishing to register with the Texas Tech University Health Sciences Center El Paso must file an application with the Office of Student Services.
+The purposes and activities of the organization shall be lawful and not in conflict with regulations published by the Texas Tech University Health Sciences Center El Paso. - 2.
 This application shall contain, but not be limited to, the following information: - a.
 A statement of the organization's purposes; - b.
 Any present or intended relation the organization may have to any other local, state, or national organization; - c.
 The organization's proposed activities; - d.
 A list of the organization's officers; - e.
-A copy of the organization's constitution/bylaws; - f.
+A copy of the organization's constitution/bylaws;

+- f.
 A copy of the constitution/bylaws of any related organization if any; and, - g.
-The signature, title, and campus address of a full-time member of the faculty or staff indicating his or her willingness to serve as the advisor to the organization. - h.
-The purposes and activities of the organization shall be lawful and not in TTUHSCEP Student Handbook conflict with regulations published by TTUHSC at El Paso
+The signature, title, and campus address of a full-time member of the faculty or staff indicating his or her willingness to serve as the advisor to the organization.

+The purposes and activities of the organization shall be lawful and not in conflict with regulations published by TTUHSC El Paso.

-- 3. Membership in the organization shall be open only to students of Texas Tech University Health Sciences Center at El Paso without regard to race, religion, sex, handicap or national origin, except in cases of designated fraternal organizations which are exempted by federal law from Title IX regulations concerning discrimination on the basis of sex.
+- 3. Membership in the organization shall be open only to students of Texas Tech University Health Sciences Center El Paso without regard to race, religion, sex, handicap or national origin, except in cases of designated fraternal organizations which are exempted by federal law from Title IX regulations concerning discrimination on the basis of sex.
 Faculty and staff may hold adjunct memberships in accordance with the organization's constitution. - 4.
 The organization shall not duplicate the purposes and functions of a previously registered organization unless need for such duplication is substantiated. - 5.
-All funds allocated to the organization from TTUHSCEP controlled sources must be maintained in a TTUHSCEP account. - 6.
+All funds allocated to the organization from TTUHSC El Paso controlled sources must be maintained in a TTUHSC El Paso account. - 6.
 The organization shall show promise of effectively meeting its stated objectives, be free from control by any other organization and be lawful and peaceful in its activities. - 7.
-The organization shall not use the name of the Texas Tech University Health Sciences Center El Paso, logotype, or symbols of TTUHSCEP as part of its name in its publications.
-In addition, the organization shall not advertise or promote events or activities in a manner, which suggests sponsorship by TTUHSCEP.
-The organization is permitted to use the word "TTUHSCEP Chapter" as part of its name or to use the complete statement "a registered student organization at TTUHSCEP."
-Requests to use logos or symbols protected by TTUHSCEP, Texas Tech University or the Texas Tech University System shall be submitted to Office of Communications and Marketing
+The organization shall not use the name of the Texas Tech University Health Sciences Center El Paso, logotype, or symbols of TTUHSC El Paso as part of its name in its publications.
+In addition, the organization shall not advertise or promote events or activities in a manner, which suggests sponsorship by TTUHSC El Paso.
+The organization is permitted to use the word "TTUHSC El Paso Chapter" as part of its name or to use the complete statement "a registered student organization at TTUHSC El Paso."
+Requests to use logos or symbols protected by TTUHSC El Paso, Texas Tech University or the Texas Tech University System shall be submitted to Office of Institutional Advancement and Marketing.

-Registration of an organization results from compliance with these regulations; it does not imply TTUHSCEP approval of the organization or its activities.
-The organization shall agree to adhere to the policies, rules, and regulations of TTUHSCEP.
+Registration of an organization results from compliance with these regulations; it does not imply TTUHSC El Paso approval of the organization or its activities.
+The organization shall agree to adhere to the policies, rules, and regulations of TTUHSC El Paso.